 The Batten Honors College curriculum delivers innovative content and an interdisciplinary approach using creative teaching strategies with substantial faculty/student interactions.
 This focus will help scholars translate their education into action at the local, national, and global levels.
 Listed below are signature features and program advantages of the Batten Honors College.
 Click on a topic header to learn more about a feature.

-Students admitted into the Batten Honors College will be awarded either a full-tuition Batten Fellowship or a two-thirds tuition Shumadine Scholarship.
+Students admitted into the Batten Honors College will be awarded either a full-tuition Batten Fellowship or a nearly three-quarters tuition Shumadine Scholarship.
 Twenty scholarships of each amount will be awarded every year.
 Additional need-based financial aid is also available to those students who qualify.

 In addition to being awarded the scholarships mentioned above, Batten Fellows and Shumadine Scholars may be eligible for need-based financial aid to cover any remaining tuition and room and board costs.
 To be considered for financial aid, all students must apply here.